Manifold Metric: A Loss Landscape Approach for Predicting Model Performance: Introduction

-Using this metric, we conduct a series of experiments on models and benchmarks frequently used to study the properties of the loss landscape from a theoretical perspective~\citep{simsek2021geometry, wang2022plateau, zhou2023understanding}.
-However, while these empirical analyses had previously remained limited to multi-layer perceptrons (MLPs) and convolutional neural networks (CNNs), we also evaluate Transformers~\citep{Vaswani-2017}, which have been shown to possess highly different optimization characteristics~\citep{yang2021taxonomizing}.
-We summarize our contributions as follows: \begin{itemize} \item We examine the impact of model expansion on the loss landscape to estimate performance gain in high-dimensional neural networks. \item We conduct image classification experiments and reveal an increase in the manifold size as the model is expanded, and consequently, the metric is a more robust and representative predictor of performance gain compared to existing baselines, highlighting its practical use. \item We conduct language modeling experiments and reveal a significant reduction in manifold size as Transformers are pre-trained, suggesting that Transformers may not exhibit the same LMC properties as CNNs. \end{itemize}
+To evaluate our approach, we focus on function-preserving model expansion for a given task and conduct a series of experiments on various models and benchmarks commonly used to study loss landscapes~\citep{simsek2021geometry, wang2022plateau, zhou2023understanding}.
+While prior work has focused primarily on multi-layer perceptrons (MLPs) and convolutional neural networks (CNNs), we extend the analysis to Transformers~\citep{Vaswani-2017}, which exhibit distinct optimization characteristics~\citep{yang2021taxonomizing}.
+Our contributions are as follows: \begin{itemize} \item {\bf Loss landscape analysis of model expansion:} We examine how expansion impacts the loss landscape and use this information to estimate performance gain in high-dimensional neural networks. \item {\bf Empirical validation in image classification:} We demonstrate that our proposed metric is a more robust predictor of performance gains in image classification as it outperforms existing baselines, even when different types of expansion with equivalent parameter counts are applied to a base model. \item {\bf Insights from language modeling:} We find that during Transformer pre-training, the mode connectivity significantly reduces as the model is trained after expansion, suggesting that Transformers may not exhibit the same LMC properties as CNNs. \end{itemize}